mleverance/sc_shell_lessons/01-shell-basics.md

 ### What does it look like?

-Let's take a look at the shell window looks like:
+Here's what the shell window looks like:

 ~~~
 SHOW MY SHELL WINDOW